-Pursuant to 801 CMR 1.01(7)(a), a party may request through a motion that a Hearing Officer "issue any order or take any action not inconsistent with [the] law or 801 CMR 1.00."
-One such action is recommending the entry of a final judgment of default where a respondent has failed to appear.
-Under M.G.L. c.
-30A, § 10(2), an agency is specifically authorized to "make informal disposition of any adjudicatory proceeding . . . by default."
+Pursuant to M.G.L. c.
+30A, § 10(2), agencies are specifically authorized to "make informal disposition of any adjudicatory proceeding . . . by default."
 Lawless, 466 Mass. at 1011-12 (affirming that agency "ha[d] authority, in an appropriate circumstance, to dispose of an adjudicatory proceeding by default," citing M.G.L. c.
 30A, § 10; and concluding that agency's decision to do so was not shown to be improper, where the party failed to appear after the first day of hearing).
-That step is warranted here.
-The Respondent was afforded an opportunity for a full and fair hearing as required by M.G.L. c.
-30A, §§ 10, 11(1) and 801 CMR 1.01(4)(c).
+According to 801 CMR 1.01(7)(a), a party may request through a motion that the Hearing Officer "issue any order or take any action not inconsistent with [the] law or 801 CMR 1.00."
+Therefore, the Commission has the authority to render a default judgment, encompassing both the Hearing Officer's action on the motion and the Commission's final decision and order in this matter.